 Dependent Care Flexible Spending Account

-The Dependent Care Flexible Spending Account (DCFSA) lets you set aside before-tax dollars from your paycheck to pay for eligible nonmedical day care expenses.
+The Dependent Care Flexible Spending Account (DCFSA) lets you set aside before-tax dollars to pay for eligible nonmedical day care expenses.
 Your Spending Account (YSA) administers the plan.

 If your domestic partner and/or domestic partner’s children qualify as your tax dependents, their expenses are eligible to be claimed under your DCFSA.